zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

-You ask why writing tests late is a better design choice.
+You ask why writing tests later is a better design choice.
 It isn't.
 The benefit of the bundled approach doesn't come from writing tests later;
 it comes from doing design sooner.
 Writing tests (a bit) later is a consequence of this choice.
 The tests are still written pretty early-on